Euphrates 2019 Visionary of the Year & Gala Keynote Speaker

 Rev. Dr. Barbara Leger

-VISION: TEMENOS East & West are Prosperous Centers of Consciousness: Cultivating Peace, Purpose & Possibilities for anyone seeking growth, prosperity and joy in their lives, we have a growing emphasis on youth and young adults.
+VISION: TEMENOS East & West are Prosperous Centers of Consciousness: Cultivating Peace, Purpose & Possibilities for anyone seeking growth, prosperity and joy in their lives, with a growing emphasis on youth and young adults.

 PURPOSE: Peace on Earth in our lifetime